Caring for Muscle Cramps & Contusions in Southeastern MA & RI

 - Muscle fatigue

-- A lump or knot at the injury
+- A lump or knot at the site of the injury

 - Limited range of motion